Why Permaculture Design?

 I like this simplification because many of the other issues are second generation issues to these primary factors.
 What this exposes is that unfortunately, recycling, biofuels, CO2 sequestration, wind turbines and solar panels aren’t going to cut it unless we deal with soil loss.
 In the end it really all comes back down to healthy soil.

-The good news is that teachers, designers and grass-roots activitists around the world are spreading the word that all our problems: pollution, deforestation and soil loss, can be solved in a garden.
-This is such an empowering message as we can forget about being paralyzed by fear and focusing energy into negative issues we have no control over (i.e. peak oil, climate change, etc) and we realize that each and everyone of us has the opportunity to profoundly shift the course of humanity with the simple act of stewarding soil.
+The good news is that teachers, designers and grass-roots activists around the world are spreading the word that all our problems: pollution, deforestation and soil loss, can be solved in a garden.
+This is such an empowering message as we can forget about being paralyzed by fear and focusing energy into negative issues we have no control over (i.e. peak oil, climate change, etc.) and we realize that each and everyone of us has the opportunity to profoundly shift the course of humanity with the simple act of stewarding soil.

 And now that I’ve laid out what the problems are, how why these problems persist?
 Why do we drive big trucks that only use 1% of the energy consumed to transport passengers?
 Why do we design our cities to concentrate and dispose of water?
 Why are we drawing down fresh water aquifers to irrigate crops that won’t grow with the annual rainwater budget?
 Why is the average North American house size and energy demands continuing to climb?
 An my personal favorite – why do we defecate into drinking water then wipe with toilet paper made from old growth forests?